elysemontano/elyse-lecture-notes/rails/active-record-validations-specs.md

 Let's take a closer look at this.
 I am going to comment out the validation for just a second
 $ rails c
+$
 > veteranarian = Veteranarian.create patients:5
 > veteranarian
       Has a nil value because there is nothing saying that it can't
 > veteranarian.errors
       Will show an array of any errors that may exist.
 Currently this array is empty.
 Our test is telling us that we want to see this array to not be empty, meaning it will have an error.
 That is why the test failed $ exit

-No I am going to comment back in my validation
+Now I am going to comment back in my validation

 $ rails c
+$
 > veteranarian = Veteranarian.create patients:5
 > veteranarian
       This time around, veteranarian never got created since my id is nil.